putting/My-Tech-Notes/javaRelated/java/interview/point-and-distance.md

         - ie What is the bottleneck. network, disk, individual calls
         - Monitoring/stats to identify slow points.
         - Big O for some parts???

+### Follow up Question to create a System
+Make this into a system.
+So this sales manager is happy, but the others want the same and they move around the country a lot.
+- Requires an api, which allows the input of the Location to compare (this can used geoLocation from Phone)
+- Requires a REST endpoint or similar
+- Database optimisations?
+Saving geoLocation, batching calls to locationService, save all combinations of distance.
+- Caching Service?
+What are the downsides of this: Keeping in sync with data, eviction etc..

 ### My first attempt a solution
 ```java